Scott Adams

-Scott Raymond Adams (born June 8, 1957) is an American author and cartoonist.
-He is the creator of the Dilbert comic strip and the author of several nonfiction works of business, commentary, and satire.
-Adams worked in various corporate roles before he became a full-time cartoonist in 1995.
-While working at Pacific Bell in 1989, Adams created Dilbert.
-By the mid-1990s, the strip had gained national prominence in the United States and began to reach a worldwide audience.
-Dilbert remained popular throughout the following decades, spawning several books written by Adams.
+Scott Raymond Adams (June 8, 1957 – January 13, 2026) was an American cartoonist, author, and commentator.
+He is best known as the creator of the Dilbert comic strip and nonfiction works of business, self-improvement, commentary, and satire.

+Adams created Dilbert in 1989 and worked in various corporate roles before becoming a full-time cartoonist in 1995.
+By the mid-1990s, Dilbert had gained national prominence in the United States and began to reach a worldwide audience, remaining popular throughout the following decades and spawning several books written by Adams.
+In the mid-2010s, Adams emerged as an independent commentator on events and politics.

-Adams writes in a satirical way about the social and psychological landscape of white-collar workers in modern corporations.
-In addition, Adams has written books in various other areas, including the pandeistic spiritual novella God's Debris and books on political and management topics, including Loserthink.
+He wrote satire about the social and psychological landscape of white-collar workers in corporations.
+In addition, Adams wrote books in various other areas, including the pandeistic spiritual novella God's Debris (2001) and books on political and management topics, including Loserthink (2019).

-In February 2023, Dilbert was dropped by numerous newspapers and its distributor, Andrews McMeel Syndication, after Adams called black Americans that disagreed with "It's okay to be white" a "hate group" and said white Americans should "get the hell away from" them.
-Adams later said this was a use of hyperbole.
-Adams then relaunched the strip as a webcomic on his locals.com website.
+In February 2023, Dilbert was dropped by numerous newspapers and its distributor, Andrews McMeel Syndication, after Adams made racist comments on his Real Coffee YouTube channel, which he defended as hyperbole.
+He relaunched it as a webcomic on his Locals website one month later and continued to be active on social media.
+Adams announced he was diagnosed with prostate cancer in May 2025 and retired from drawing that year, but stated he would continue writing Dilbert as long as he was able.
+He died on January 13, 2026, at the age of 68.

 Early life and education

-Adams was born on June 8, 1957, in Windham, New York, the son of Paul and Virginia (née Vining) Adams.
-He has described himself as "about half German" and has English, Irish, Welsh, Scottish, and Dutch ancestry.
-In 2016, Adams said he had a small amount of Native American ancestry, but later discovered via 23andme genetic testing that he does not have any detectable Native American genetic markers.
-He was a fan of Peanuts comics while growing up and started drawing comics at age 6.
-He won a drawing competition at age 11.
+Scott Raymond Adams was born on June 8, 1957, in Windham, New York, to Paul and Virginia (née Vining) Adams.
+He said that he was "about half German" and had English, Irish, Welsh, Scottish, and Dutch ancestry.
+In 2016, he said he had a small amount of Native American ancestry, but later discovered via 23andMe genetic testing that he has no detectable Native American genetic markers.
+He was a fan of Peanuts comics while growing up and began drawing comics at age 6.
+He won a drawing competition at 11.

-Adams graduated from Windham-Ashland-Jewett Central School in 1975 and was the valedictorian of his class of 39 students.
-He earned a BA in economics from Hartwick College in Oneonta, New York in 1979.
-He then moved to California and started work.
-In 1986, he earned an MBA from the University of California, Berkeley.
-Adams took Dale Carnegie Training and called it "life changing".
+Adams graduated from Windham-Ashland-Jewett Central School in Windham in 1975 and was the valedictorian of his class of 39 students.
+He earned a Bachelor of Arts in economics from Hartwick College in Oneonta, New York, in 1979.
+He then moved to California and worked there.
+In 1986, he earned a Master of Business Administration from the University of California, Berkeley.
+Adams took Dale Carnegie Training courses and called them "life changing".